A desktop may refer to any of the following:

-2. When referring to an operating system or GUI, the Desktop is a system of organization of icons on a screen.
-The Microsoft Windows Desktop was first introduced with Microsoft Windows 95 and has been included with all versions of Windows since then.
-Below is a basic example of the Microsoft Windows desktop.
+2. With an operating system or GUI (graphical user interface), the desktop is the primary place to display and organize icons on a screen.
+The Microsoft Windows desktop was introduced with Microsoft Windows 95 and has been included with every version of Windows since then.
+The image below is an example of the Microsoft Windows 7 desktop.

-Some of the most common icons you're likely to find on the Desktop include the My Computer icon, Recycle Bin, your Internet browser icon (e.g. Internet Explorer), and My Documents.
-On the Windows Desktop, you'll also have access to the Windows Start Menu through the Start button on the Taskbar and the Windows Notification Area.
+Common icons on the desktop include those for My Computer, Recycle Bin, your Internet browser (e.g., Internet Explorer), and My Documents.
+On the Windows desktop, you can find the Windows Start menu through the Start on the taskbar, and the Windows Notification Area.

 If some or all of these icons are missing on the desktop, you can change which icons are displayed.
 Click the link below and follow the steps to show or hide these icons.

 The date and time are also shown on the desktop in the notification area on the taskbar.
 If the date and time are incorrect, you can change the date and time from the desktop.

 Should I capitalize the word "desktop" in my writing?

 Unless at the beginning of a sentence, "desktop" should be all lowercase when referring to part of a GUI operating system.

 4. Desktops is a Windows Sysinternals utility that allows users to manage applications on up to four virtual desktops, all accessible using the tray icon interface.